The 25 Best Online Bachelors Degrees in Health Sciences for 2017-2018

 3 (tied).
 Trident University International

 Trident University International offers a BS in Health Sciences that consists of 120 total credits – 36 in the major.
 Core classes include Introduction to Epidemiology, Introduction to Health Statistics, Health Communication and Advocacy, Ethics in Health Care, Cross Cultural Health Perspectives, Health Care Delivery Systems, and more.
 From there, in order for students to tailor their degrees to specific professional interests, Trident offers concentrations in either Health Care Management or Public Health.
 All students must also complete a capstone project.
 A number of electives are available, as well, for students who choose the general track.
-Upon graduation, students understand the social, economic, and political forces that shape healthcare; are able to leverage exisiting and emerging technologies; and can analyze health environments through socioeconomic, cultural, and ethical contexts.
+Upon graduation, students understand the social, economic, and political forces that shape healthcare; are able to leverage existing and emerging technologies; and can analyze health environments through socioeconomic, cultural, and ethical contexts.

 - Tuition per credit is $375.